taitadam-eng/octograph/README.rst

 .. code:: bash

-    docker-compose up -d  # start InfluxDB and Grafana in Docker python app/octopus_to_influxdb.py --from-date=2018-10-20
+    python3 app/octopus_to_influxdb.py --from-date=2018-10-20
     open http://localhost:3000

 The default login credentials for Grafana are admin/admin, and you will be prompted to set a new password on first login.
-You should then proceed to add InfluxDB as a datasource with URL ``http://influxdb:8086`` and database ``energy`` if using the Docker version provided.
+You should then proceed to add InfluxDB as a datasource with URL ``http://localhost:8086`` and database ``energy`` if using the Docker version provided.
 The dashboard provided can then be imported to review the data.